 Owing more on the car than the car is worth

 Second is an insurance claim.
-In the event you’re involved in a crash and the insurance company totals your vehicle, they will only cover an amount up to the value of the car before the crash.
+In the event you?re involved in a crash and the insurance company totals your vehicle, they will only cover an amount up to the value of the car before the crash.
 That may mean a settlement that is not enough to payoff the loan, let alone provide for the down payment on a new car.
-Gap car insurance exists for this purpose, but few people purchase it unless the car is leased or the car is purchased with little or no money down.
+Gap car insurance exists for this purpose, but few people purchase it unless the car is leased or the car is purchased with little or no money down – if even then.

 Equity for your next car

-Millions of people are now working from home, whether they’re self-employed or telecommuting.
-You don’t need to have a car loan if you work from home, in fact you don’t even need much of a car at all.
-A ten year old “beater” that works for short local hops is really all you need (you can rent a car for long trips if you don’t trust your beater to get you there).
-It makes no sense to borrow to pay for a car you’re hardly using.
+Millions of people are now working from home, whether they?re self-employed or telecommuting.
+You don?t need to have a car loan if you work from home, in fact you don?t even need much of a car at all.
+A ten year old ?beater? that works for short local hops is really all you need (you can rent a car for long trips if you don?t trust your beater to get you there).
+It makes no sense to borrow to pay for a car that you?re hardly using.

-What’s the alternative?
-Most obviously, don’t borrow to buy a car—paying cash is the way to go.
-Fortunately, there’s a car for every budget, especially if you can overcome the dreaded affliction newcaritus.
+Most obviously, don?t borrow to buy a car – paying cash is the way to go.
+Fortunately, there?s a car for every budget, especially if you can overcome the dreaded affliction newcaritus.
 And there are other ways to deal with car loans in the event you already have one.

 - Dedicate a savings account specifically to accumulate money for your next car.